nefarious-kitsune/aow-event-proposal/elements/control.md

 ## Suggested Solution

 - Redesign control such that players need to use **a variety of troops** to maximize their skills
-- Split "control" into three distinct types: Controlling, Stalling, and Transformation
+- Split "control" into three distinct types: Disruptive, Stalling, and Transformation
 - Design controls such that each type has both **strength** and **weakness**
 - Design controls such that controls of same type cannot stack
 - Design controls such that controls of different type can **enhance** one another